arv100kri/Cognitive-Services/Content/en-us/Speech/GetStarted/GetStartedJavaAndroid.md

  * **LongDictation mode:** An utterance up to 2 minutes long.
 As data is sent to the service, the client will receive multiple partial results and multiple final results, based on where the server identifies sentence pauses.

-From the Created client, you can attach various event handlers.
+From the created client, you can attach various event handlers.

 * **Partial Results Events:** This event gets called every time the Speech Recognition Server has an idea of what you might be saying – even before you finish speaking (if you are using the Microphone Client) or have finished sending up data (if you are using the Data Client).
 * **Error Events:** Called when the Server Detects Error